GPJAlameda/devart-template/project_posts/2014-03-22-Baby-Steps-with-HTML5-Canvas.md

 As I said before this time I tested my ideas before start, so I feel more comfortable and motivated with the project.

-## Starting with the objective in mind and taking my first steps.
+## Starting with the objective in mind and taking my first steps

 Ok, this is the Logo I want to animate: